allardlab/AllardLabManual/source/blog_project_org2025.rst

 -------------------------------------

 Think of all figures in Illustrator for the paper, and then make an edited version for Keynote (poster or talk).
-I don't remake the axes or labels in Illustrator, rather I just go into Keynote, put a white rectagnle (or whatever color background) and put the text in Keynote.
+I don't remake the axes or labels in Illustrator, rather I just go into Keynote, put a white rectangle (or whatever color background) and put the text in Keynote.
 Easier to edit.

 From Figures and Captions to a draft manuscript!
 --------------------------------------------